Veterinarian

 Senior Year

-- Remember that the burden for submitting a complete application (which includes evaluations, transcripts and fees), meeting deadlines, and making it to your interview falls on you.
-It is also your responsibility to ensure that your evaluators comply with the application deadlines.
+• Remember that the burden for submitting a complete application (which includes recommendations, transcripts and fees), meeting deadlines, and making it to your interview falls on you.
+It is also your responsibility to ensure that your recommenders comply with the application deadlines.
 Veterinary schools try to communicate effectively, but ultimately it is the applicant’s responsibility to be sure all is well.